 A WEEK OF EXPERIENCES IN MILWAUKEE'S

-Valley Week celebrates Milwaukee's Menomonee Valley: what is made here, who works here, all there is to do here, and the great jobs and careers here.
+Valley Week celebrates Milwaukee's Menomonee Valley: what is made here, who works here, all there is to do here, and the great jobs and careers down in the Valley.

 Valley Week invites you to explore and experience Milwaukee’s Menomonee Valley.
 From a beer run, tours on land or in water, to dining al fresco at the Food Truck Festival, the week offers something to nature lovers, history enthusiasts, job seekers, and those looking for something unique to do.

 In the Valley, industry and jobs, entertainment experiences, outdoor exploration, and nature thrive in the heart of the city.